 Storybook Classic Homes is a woman-owned green custom home builder in Ellicott City, Maryland.
-We specialize in the English Cotswold, French Château, Irish Cottage, Tudor, and Tuscan storybook-style homes with a curious twist.
+We specialize in the English Cotswold, French Château, Irish Cottage, and Tudor storybook-style homes with a curious twist.
 We have designs from four leading architects that specialize in storybook-style homes.
 Our custom homes are built with stone, brick, and stucco exteriors.
 Our homes never have vinyl siding!
 Once a client chooses a house plan, they are assured that we will not build the same home for another client.
 Each home is unique to suit the homeowner’s lifestyle.
 We build on your lot, or help you to find the perfect lot for YOUR new home.
 We build homes to suit all budgets.
 Our unique floor plans offer a home that is like no other.
 We build exclusively in Carroll, Howard, Frederick, and Baltimore Counties.
 We will build in Montgomery County by a case by case basis.

 What are Storybook Homes?